MarceloSilvarolla/YFM-Database-and-Fusion-Guide/README.md

 The "Test preliminarily general fusions" folder
 - contains SQL code that was used to determine the conflicts of each fusion rule

-The "Query database and create temporary tables" folder
-- contains useful queries for the database, like getting all drops for a desired set of cards

 The "Visualize general and semi-general fusions" folder
 - is a work in progress